TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

 -    HURRAY!!
-Finally i fot selected in something...
+Finally i got selected in something...
 NVIDIA...
 6 months internship.
 My hard work paid off...
 Feeling so relaxed... 🎉🎉🎉
 -    Am so grateful to have so good friends ...really lucky to have you all Kuee, Piyush, Ashish and Sneha.
 -    Can never thank you enough [Kuee](https://github.com/TheSherlockHomie), without you it really was not possible.
 -    And finally Sneha...
 Thank you so much once again...
 Your support and being there to listen to all my BT's ...
 You have really become a basic need for my life...❤